Australia v India - fourth test scoreboard

 The Indian Super League (ISL) has been expanded to 10 teams next season from the current eight, organisers of the franchise-based soccer competition said on Monday.

-ADELAIDE Scoreboard at close of play on the first day of the fourth test between Australia and India at the Adelaide Oval on Tuesday.
+ADELAIDE Scoreboard at tea on the first day of the fourth test between Australia and India at the Adelaide Oval on Tuesday.

 Australia won the toss and elected to bat